AyrA/LegacyServices/Docs/Daytime.13.md

 ## Security considerations

 None.
-Other protocols like HTTP also have the ability to report server time to the user, and this feature is usually enabled by default.
+Other protocols like HTTP also have the ability to report server time to the user, and this feature is usually enabled by default (See "Date" header).

 ## Modern usage